AlexanderJaVas/openaiapi/README.md

 ABOUT

 This is a front end part of web application OpenAI API Chat which provides:
+- signup and signin for users
+- get chat history
-- interface for working with OpenAI API
+- send new message to OpenAI API
+- delete message from history
+- each user's chat history is separeted

 This is ReactJS based application.